dleonard0/read-qcow2/README.md

 It does not know about encryption or compression.
 It can only access the active data, not the snapshots.
 It cannot make changes to the image file.
+The image's cluster size cannot be smaller than the system page size.

 It is small.
 You only need files qcow2.c and qcow2.h if you want to access qcow2 file content from C.

 Open a qcow2 image file
 -

     struct qcow2 *qcow2_open(int fd, const char **error_ret);

 This function checks that `fd` is an uncompressed qcow2 image file, and returns a context structure to access it.

 The file descriptor `fd` must not be accessed by the caller afterwards.
 It will be closed later by `qcow2_close()`.